 The answer is a definite maybe.
 You’ll just need to check the policy of your specific cruise line, as different lines have wildly different policies on what you can carry on a cruise.

 Cruise lines are becoming more vigilant in checking bags for sneaky alcohol.
 It may have been easy in the past to fill water or mouthwash bottles with vodka.
-In 2016, Norwegian actually changed their policy on carrying on water bottles for just this reason.
+In 2016, Norwegian actually changed its policy on carrying on water bottles for just this reason.

 “The inspection of large volumes of beverages has an impact on the embarkation process and security resources.
 As one example, guests who attempt to smuggle alcoholic beverages onboard often try to do so in beverage containers.
 This means all beverages must be personally screened, taking both time and dedicated personnel.”– Norwegian Cruise Line FAQ